LocalOrbit/localorbit/README.md

 #### Into staging

-Do the steps for development above, then load development data into staging, and copy production s3 files to staging:
+Load production data into staging via development, will also sync s3 from production to staging:

     rake production_copy:to[staging]

-**WARNING: This will replace EVERYTHING in your development db with what is currently on staging**
+Or if you already have a recent copy of production in development do:

+    rake production_copy:push_out[staging]

 ## Contributing